Azathothas/Stars/README.md

 - [trickest/inventory](https://github.com/trickest/inventory) – Asset inventory of over 800 public bug bounty programs.
 - [trofi/nix-guix-gentoo](https://github.com/trofi/nix-guix-gentoo) – Gentoo overlay for nix and guix functional package managers.
 - [trustedsec/hardcidr](https://github.com/trustedsec/hardcidr) – hardCIDR is a Linux Bash script, but also functions under macOS.
 Your mileage may vary on other distros.
 The script with no specified options will query ARIN and a pool of BGP route servers.
 The route server is selected at random at runtime.
+- [tsOhgresU/bspwm](https://github.com/tsOhgresU/bspwm) – Professional bspwm desktop environment for kali linux for hacking, of all kinds, with custom shortcuts, scripts, s4vitar configurations, among other things.
 - [tteck/Proxmox](https://github.com/tteck/Proxmox) – Proxmox VE Helper-Scripts
 - [ttlequals0/autovpn](https://github.com/ttlequals0/autovpn) – Create On Demand Disposable OpenVPN Endpoints on AWS.
 - [tunedal/freebsd-qemu-container](https://github.com/tunedal/freebsd-qemu-container) – OCI container image that runs FreeBSD in QEMU